explaingit

 USE CASE 2

-Stream real-time order status updates from a backend server to a mobile app.
+Stream live order or status updates from a backend to a mobile app.

 USE CASE 3